ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image consists of a clean layout with a predominantly light blue and white color scheme.
-The background features soft, abstract curved shapes in varying shades of blue, creating a calm and professional atmosphere.
-There is no text or other key graphical elements present in this section of the image.
-The design suggests it might be used as a background or a title page in an annual development report, providing a visually appealing yet unobtrusive backdrop for text or data to be overlaid later.
+The image is a cover page layout for an annual development report from the year 2018.
+The design features a clean and modern look with a blue and white color scheme.

+Key elements include:
+- The year "2018" prominently displayed in the top right corner in large, bold black font.
+- Below the year, the title "ANNUAL DEVELOPMENT REPORT" is written in uppercase letters in a smaller, black font.
+- The "2018" and report title are aligned to the right side of the page.
+- The left side has a vertical blue band featuring the text "ANNUAL DEVELOPMENT REPORT" repeated in white, rotated to run vertically along the band.
+- The bottom half of the page features a series of overlapping blue arcs or waves creating a layered effect, adding a dynamic visual interest to the page.

+The layout is simple yet professional, effectively setting the tone for a corporate or organizational annual report.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p97_img1.png)